dbos-inc/dbos-docs/docs/cloud-tutorials/account-management.md

 npx dbos-cloud register -u <username> -s <organization-secret>
 ```

-Alternatively, a user can join your organization by running:
+Alternatively, if a user has an existing account, they can join your organization by running:

 ```
 npx dbos-cloud org join <organization-name> <organization-secret>